HCaseira/lowder_flutter/README.md

 Let's increase the font size by expanding the `Style` property and set the `FontSize` to 20.
 ![](https://github.com/HCaseira/lowder_flutter/raw/main/repo_files/images/editor_8.png)

-Don't forget to `save`.

 And that's it for now.
-Explore the `Editor`, create other screens, play around with properties, and check out [examples](https://github.com/HCaseira/lowder_flutter/blob/main/example) to learn more about `Flutter Lowder`.
+Explore the `Editor`, create other screens, play around with properties and don't forget to `save`.
+Build and run your project as you would on any other flutter project.

+Check out [examples](https://github.com/HCaseira/lowder_flutter/blob/main/example) to learn more about `Flutter Lowder`.
 Have fun and let me know your thoughts and suggestions.

-## Additional information
+## Additional notes

-Flutter Lowder is intended to be a starting point for your project, where you will add your own Widgets and Actions as needed, to add to the Lowder's preset of Widgets and Actions.
+Using Flutter Lowder doesn't mean you won't code, far from it.
+It's intended to be a starting point for your project, where you will add your own Widgets and Actions as needed, to add to the Lowder's preset of Widgets and Actions.
-It isn't a platform, so you'll still have to do work, like setup, test, build and release, etc, but it will make it easier and faster to implement screens, navigation and business logic.
+It will make it easier and faster to implement screens, navigation and business logic, or simply fix a label or a typo.
-Lowder doesn't intend to dictate what you should use, so it comes with the fewest dependencies possible, and avoid dependency resolving issues.
-So if you want to (and you will) use other packages, simply extend Lowder and make new widgets and actions available.
+It doesn't intend to dictate what you should use, so it comes with the fewest dependencies possible, and avoid dependency resolving issues.
+So if you want to (and you will) use other packages, simply extend Lowder and make new Widgets and Actions available.